 Once the student selects the college, they need to officially send their acceptance (typically by May 1st for selective 4-year colleges) and accept all financial aid grants (while rejecting all loans unless they are absolutely necessary to meet the cost of attendance).
-Schools typically request that students submit a "commitment deposit" in order to secure their space in the incoming class; this fee can sometimes be waived by contacting the admissions office at the school and sharing context about the youth's circumstances.
+Schools typically request that students submit a "commitment deposit" in order to secure their space in the incoming class; this fee can often be waived by contacting the admissions office at the school and requesting a waiver due to the student's foster care status.